 2022-23 Admission Requirements

-The MPP program is directed at early career professionals, normally with two to five years professional experience, who are interested in developing expertise in the field of public policy.
-Recent graduates with an exceptional academic record will also be considered.
-In the absence of professional experience, more weight will be placed on applicants’ academic record.
+The MPP program is directed at early career professionals, ideally with two to five years professional experience, who are interested in developing expertise in the field of public policy.
+Recent graduates with an exceptional academic record will also be considered however, in the absence of professional experience, more weight will be placed on the applicants’ academic record.

 - A Bachelor's degree (or equivalent as recognised by McGill University) is a minimum requirement.

-- CGPA 3.6/4.0 or higher recommended.
-A minimum Cumulative Grade Point Average (CGPA) of 3.0 (out of a possible 4.0), OR a Grade Point Average (GPA) of 3.2 out of 4.0 in the last two years of full-time studies is required.
+- An overall Cumulative Grade Point Average (CGPA) of 3.6/4.0 or higher is recommended.
+A minimum (CGPA) of 3.0 (out of a possible 4.0), OR a Grade Point Average (GPA) of 3.2 out of 4.0 in the last two years of full-time studies is required.

 - Applicants with a Bachelor's degree outside Canada, the United States, Australia, New Zealand, or the United Kingdom, are required to take the Test of English as a Foreign Language (TOEFL).
 A minimum score of 100 for the Internet-based TOEFL exam test (iBT; 600 for the paper-based test (PBT)) with each component score not less than 20 is required.
 Please use the codes McGill 0935 when writing the exam.

 - Applicants may write the IELTS (International English Language Testing Systems) instead of the TOEFL exam.
 A minimum overall band of 7.0 is required, with each component score not less than 7.0.
 IELTS test scores must be sent electronically by IELTS directly to McGill University using the McGill code 0935.

 2022-23 Application Procedures

 McGill’s online application portal for graduate program candidates is available at: https://mcgill.ca/x/JU2